Ripples in graphene: A variational approach: Introduction

 Section 6 finally contains the proof of the main result.
 We firstly address the characterization of the minimal energy (Theorem \ref{th:1}).
-The upper bound for the minimal energy is obtained via an explicit construction \UUU composing single-period chains. \EEE The proof of the matching lower bound is more subtle and relies on the fine geometry of almost minimizers.
-In particular, we show that \UUU a chain with almost minimal energy \EEE essentially consists exclusively of single-period chains with a specific atomic period, which only depends on the choice of the boundary conditions. \UUU The main underlying observation is made in terms of normalized wavelengths (wavelength divided by atomic period): (1) the normalized wavelength of chains with larger atomic periods is too short \UUU to accommodate the boundary conditions and (2) chains with smaller atomic period, although having sufficiently large normalized wavelength, cost too much energy due to a large number of curvature changes. \EEE The arguments rely on a fine interplay of the longer-range contributions and the wavelength $\BBB\lambda^l_{\rm max}\EEE$ for different atomic periods $l$.
+The upper bound for the minimal energy is obtained via an explicit construction composing single-period chains.
+The proof of the matching lower bound is more subtle and relies on the fine geometry of almost minimizers.
+In particular, we show that a chain with almost minimal energy essentially consists exclusively of single-period chains with a specific \UUU discrete-wave \EEE period, which only depends on the choice of the boundary conditions.
+The main underlying observation is made in terms of normalized wavelengths (wavelength divided by \UUU discrete-wave \EEE period): (1) the normalized wavelength of chains with larger \UUU discrete-wave \EEE periods is too short to accommodate the boundary conditions and (2) chains with smaller \UUU discrete-wave \EEE period, although having sufficiently large normalized wavelength, cost too much energy due to a large number of curvature changes.
+The arguments rely on a fine interplay of the longer-range contributions and the wavelength $\lambda^l_{\rm max}$ for different \UUU discrete-wave \EEE periods $l$.